AdityaDas-IITM/LDA/README.md

 ![](Images/img3.PNG)

 We can see that this expression is linear with respect to x and so the whole process is called Linear Discriminant Analysis.
-To figure out the class, the ẟ<sub>k</sub>(x) values for two classes is compared with an inequality sign and this inequaity gives the decision boundary between two classes which is linear in this case. ẟ<sub>k</sub>(x) is called the Lineras Discriminant function<br />
+To figure out the class, the ẟ<sub>k</sub>(x) values for two classes is compared with an inequality sign and this inequaity gives the decision boundary between two classes which is linear in this case. ẟ<sub>k</sub>(x) is called the **Linear Discriminant function**<br />
 Now all that is left to do is estimate the values of μ<sub>k</sub>, σ<sup>2</sup> and π<sub>k</sub>.
 We have just assumed that the distribution is gaussian which gave us the above equation, but these values are still yet to be known.
 The estimates of these values are given by
 ![](Images/estimates1.PNG)